achimgaedke/pyprojroot2/doc/public_interface.md

 Biggest challenge: make it easy to tailor a root criterion.
 Second challenge: provide convenience and legacy functions at the correct location.

+Consider using OrderedDict as base class, exposing methods to users.
+Unnamed parameters will be automatically named and put into the dict at the beginning.

 Measure performance...

 ## Missing Criteria: